subutai-io/documentation/user/pages/02.working-with-subutai/06.using-bazaar/03.bazaar-tools/07.products/docs.md

 From the products page you can choose any product by clicking on it.
 You will be able to see a description, version, size, owner, quantity of views and installs, price, and other infor about the product.
 You also can leave your own review and rate it.

 There is an install button on the top right.
 You can click this button, and follow the instructions to install the product in a Peer or group of peers.
+[Learn more](../../blueprints/using-blueprints) about how to run Blueprints to install applications.

 ### Adding your own Products.